 If you continue your pregnancy, see your healthcare provider regularly.
 Call your healthcare provider right away if you get flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge, or fluid leaking from your vagina.
 These may be signs of infection.

 It is not known if Mirena can cause long-term effects on the fetus if it stays in place during a pregnancy.

 How will Mirena change my periods?

-For the first 3 to 6 months, your monthly period may become irregular and the number of bleeding days may increase at first.
+For the first 3 to 6 months, your period may become irregular and the number of bleeding days may increase.
 You may also have frequent spotting or light bleeding.
-A few women have heavy bleeding during this time.
-After your body adjusts, the number of bleeding days is likely to lessen, and you may even find that your periods stop altogether.
+Some women have heavy bleeding during this time.
+After you have used Mirena for a while, the number of bleeding and spotting days is likely to lessen.
+There is a small chance that your periods will stop altogether.

 In some women with heavy bleeding, the total blood loss per cycle progressively decreases with continued use.
 The number of spotting and bleeding days may initially increase but then typically decreases in the months that follow.